Xiangggggg/Search-Game/README.md

 # Search-Game
-Just a pet project I started a while ago, finshed it at some point Tried modifying it at some point and took a break from it for a while, and basically quit the project, so it might be broken
+Just a pet project I started a while ago, finshed it at some point, Tried modifying it later but took a break from it for a while.
+I basically quit the project after that, so it might be broken